tannerbohn/tannerbohn.github.io/ideas.markdown

     - activation of lower level patterns which we enjoy?
   - generate a music playlist that acts a path through emotion-space
     - this may help in changing listeners emotion because it first gains traction by relating, and then slowly shifts to target emotion
+  - possible to metric for image aesthetics?
+    - possible factors may be density, repetition, nesting, balance of pattern and chaos
+    - Karpathy already did something similar to this with instagram photos or people

 ___